mathib/ld-r/README.md

 `npm run dev`

-8) Go in a browser to [localhost:3000](localhost:3000) to find the LD-R application
+8) Navigate in a browser to [localhost:3000](localhost:3000) to find the LD-R application running
-9) Click on 'Datasets' (bottom of the page) and add a `bot:Site` instance (enter a full URI to name the new node) to start the modeling.
-Add property/value directly for the newly created instance: "rdf:type bot:Site" (bottom of the page)
+9) If you want to add a new `bot:Site` instance to model another building site (or if you didn't load the example dataset), you need to create a new node by adding a triple such as `<http://yourdomaim.org/site1> a bot:Site`.
+You can do this by navigating to in the browser to [this URL](http://localhost:3000/dataset/1/http%3A%2F%2Flocalhost%3A5820%2Fdemo-buildingTopology).
+At the bottom of the webpage, you can select `Add a New Resource`.
+A new URI for the node is automatically generated, but the node still has to be made an instance of `bot:Site` instead of `ldr:Resource`.
+Use the button `Add Property/Value` at the end of the page to add new properties to the building site.
+Autocomplete will help with selecting predefined properties (e.g. `rdfs:comment`), but users can enter any custom property (using prefixed or full URI) they like to use.
+For convenient modeling, the UI allows the usage of predifined prefixes (data/prefixes.js) such as `bot:` and `inst:` (example namespace for new nodes).
-10) Start the modeling of the building topology by adding BOT relations from the bot:Site instance to new instances.
-All BOT classes (except bot:Zone) are inferred from the used relations.
-For convenient modeling, the UI allows the usage of predifined prefixes (data/prefixes.js)
+10) Start the modeling of the building topology by adding BOT topology relations from the `bot:Site` instance to new instances (e.g. `bot:hasBuilding`).
+All BOT classes (except `bot:Site`) are inferred from the used relations.

 ## Modified files from the original LD-R repository
 * configs/general.js